blockdeep/libro/src/high/Implement_Try_State_Hook.md

 ## Description

+In Substrate, **hooks** are specialized lifecycle methods that allow pallets to perform operations at specific points during the blockchain runtime's execution cycle.
+Common hooks include `on_initialize`, `on_finalize`, and `offchain_worker`, each serving a distinct purpose, such as initializing block-specific logic, finalizing block-level operations, or executing off-chain tasks.

+The **`try-state` hook** is a specialized hook used exclusively during `try-runtime` builds.
+Unlike other hooks that are part of normal runtime operations, `try-state` is designed to validate storage state without altering it.
+This makes it an invaluable tool for debugging and testing, as it enables developers to simulate runtime upgrades, migrations, and other critical changes in a controlled environment.

 The absence of `try-state` hooks prevents runtime sanity checks, making it harder to ensure that the storage state is sensible after upgrades or other critical operations.
-These hooks are only executed when the runtime is built with the `try-runtime` feature and provide a mechanism to validate state without altering storage, ensuring consistency and correctness.
+These hooks are executed only when the runtime is built with the `try-runtime` feature and provide a mechanism to validate state without altering storage, ensuring consistency and correctness.
 It is a best practice to run `try-runtime` prior to any migration to catch potential issues in a controlled environment.

 ## What should be avoided